Count me in attendance monitoring

 What if I attended a class, but forgot to tap in?

 Remember you are responsible for ensuring your attendance is recorded.
-However, if you forget to tap in, then please contact your Programme team as soon as possible to let them know.
+However, if you forget to tap in, then please contact your lecturer as soon as possible to let them know.

 I can’t make a class, what should I do?

-If you are unable to attend a class, you are responsible for notifying your Programme Team.
+If you are unable to attend a class, you are responsible for notifying your School Engagement Team.
 Depending on the reason for your absence, they may be able to update your attendance record so that it will not show as a missed class on your record.

 As a City student you are responsible for making up lost learning when you cannot attend.
 If you know that you have missed content and need to catch up, you should contact your module leader for support.

-If you know you are going to be absent for a number of days or weeks, you are required to notify your Programme team.
+If you know you are going to be absent for a number of days or weeks, you are required to notify your School Engagement Team.
 They will help you arrange a plan to ensure you continue to engage in your studies while you are away.

 Would I still be able to register my attendance if I am late?

 Yes.
 If you tap in up to 15 minutes after the start of the activity, you will be marked as attended.
 If you tap in between 15 to 30 minutes of the activity you will be marked as late.
-After that you will automatically be marked as absent, and you should contact your Programme Office
+After that you will automatically be marked as absent.

 What happens if my attendance is low?